-SECTION VII - SUMMARY OF PRINCIPAL PLAN PROVISIONS AS OF JUNE 30, 2016
+SECTION VII - SUMMARY OF PRINCIPAL PLAN PROVISIONS AS OF JUNE 30, 2017

 - t.
 Credits to Retirement Savings Account: The credits to the retirement savings account include (1) any initial transfer balance for transferred participants, (2) contributions of the members to System 2000, and (3) the investment yield for each semester of the fiscal year based on the investment alternatives elected by the member (Article 3-107). - u.
 Investment Alternatives for Retirement Savings Account: System 2000 members could choose to allocate their Retirement Savings Account, in multiples of 10%, to the following investment options prior to July 1, 2013.
-Changes in allocation could have been made annually, effective each July 1. - Fixed income The yield is equal to the average monthly yield of the Two-Year Constant Maturity Treasuries during each semester of the fiscal year. - ii.
+Changes in allocation could have been made annually, effective each July 1. - i.
+Fixed income The yield is equal to the average monthly yield of the Two-Year Constant Maturity Treasuries during each semester of the fiscal year. - ii.
 System's investment portfolio The yield is equal to 90% (75% prior to July 1, 2004) of the investment portfolio yield of the System during each semester of each fiscal year minus management fees such as fees payable to administrators of the portfolio. - iii.
 Other alternatives adopted by the Board of the System. - v.
 Defined Contribution Hybrid Contribution Account: The individual account established for each active member as of July 1, 2013 and for each future member thereafter.
 Each member has a nonforfeitable right to their contributions to the Defined Contribution Hybrid Contribution Account and, for the System 2000 members, the initial transfer of their Retirement Savings Account as of June 30, 2013. - w.
-Credits to Defined Contribution Hybrid Contribution Account: The credits to the retirement savings account include (1) the Retirement Savings Account as of June 30, 2013 for System 2000 members, (2) contributions by all members after June 30, 2013 to PRGERS, and (3) the investment yield for each semester of the fiscal year as determined by the Board.
+Credits to Defined Contribution Hybrid Contribution Account: The credits to the retirement savings account include (1) the Retirement Savings Account as of June 30, 2013 for System 2000 members, (2) contributions by all members from July 1, 2013 to June 30, 2017 to PRGERS, and (3) the investment yield for each semester of the fiscal year as determined by the Board.
 The investment yield determined by the Board shall never be less than 80% of the investment portfolio yield of the System during each semester of each fiscal year minus management fees such as, but not limited to, fees payable to administrator of the portfolio, safekeeping of securities and investment counseling.
+With the move to pay-as-you-go funding under Act 106-2017, no credits are applied after June 30, 2017.

-SECTION VII - SUMMARY OF PRINCIPAL PLAN PROVISIONS AS OF JUNE 30, 2016
+SECTION VII - SUMMARY OF PRINCIPAL PLAN PROVISIONS AS OF JUNE 30, 2017